joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-03-30-can-you-pile-the-primes.md

 Current bucket: [17]
 ```

-From there we have an easier go of things and, adding the next two unused numbers $7$ and $19$ to the current bucket, we complete it.
+From there we have an easier go of things and, adding the next two unused numbers $7$ and $19$ to the current bucket we complete the target sum.

 ```
 Bucket 0: [23, 5, 2, 13]